denimandsteel/vdw/events/_posts/2014-09-19-thnk__a_journey_into_storytelling.md

 dayOfWeek: Fri
 dayOfMonth: Sept 19
 title: "THNK - A JOURNEY INTO STORYTELLING"
 description: "Join corporate leaders and visionaries in a day-long session to uncover storytelling techniques that harness your passion and purpose.
-Make new connections to the leaders in the community, practice innovation tactics, and walk away with the story you’ve been trying to tell."
+Make new connections to the leaders in the community, practice innovation tactics, and walk away with the story you've been trying to tell."
 startTime: 11:00 AM
 endTime: 5:00 PM
 type: Workshop